-Easily perform ECOs without having to import and export your design.
+Easily perform ECOs without having to import and export your design data.

 Handle all aspects of your design in a single, unified environment.

 Changes to your design should not be convoluted with minor tasks like transferring data between two programs.
-Altium simplifies the process by utilizing component links to communicate all aspects of your design between schematic and PCB layout.
+Our PCB design software simplifies the process by utilizing component links to communicate all aspects of your printed circuit board design between schematic and PCB layout.